bike advocacy, bicycle tour, bicycle safety

 Arterial road on the west side of SangjuAs the arterials approach the town center, the pedestrians and bicyclists are provided separate facilities and the bike lane is separated from the motor vehicle lane by a physical barrier so there is less parking in the bike lane.
 Some bicycle transportation engineers would question the safety of this style of barriers and segregating the bike lane with a physical barrier raises other issues, but Sangju is at least demonstrating a commitment by investment to bicycling.

-Bicycle sculpture, Sangju, South Korea Bicycle sculpture, Sangju, South KoreaBicycle sculpture, Sangju, South KoreaSangju further declares its commitment to bicycle transportations with its investment in bicycle area.
-The sculpture on the left is along Rt 25, the main east-west highway in town, and the sculpture on the right is in a riverside park.
+Bicycle sculpture, Sangju, South Korea Bicycle sculpture, Sangju, South KoreaBicycle sculpture, Sangju, South KoreaSangju further declares its commitment to bicycle transportations with its investment in bicycle art.
+The sculpture on the left is along Highway 25, the main east-west aterial in town, and the sculpture on the right is in a riverside park.
 Sangju also host a big bicycle festival every year in the fall.

-This bridge has been retrofitted with barriers and half of this bridge is blocked to motor vehicles and dedicated to bicycle traffic.
-In our very short survey the bicycle side was carrying more traffic than the motor vehicle side!
+This bridge on the edge of Sangju has been modified with barriers that limits access for motor vehicle to one side of the bridge and dedicates half of the bridge to bicycle traffic.
+In our very short survey of traffic across the bridge, the bicycle side was carrying more traffic than the motor vehicle side!

 Jeju-do (Cheju Island)